Skip to content

 Building OpenSSL

-Download OpenSSL package openssl-1.1.1d.tar.gz and in your download directory run the following commands where <OpenSSL_Install_Directory> refers to the directory you want to install OpenSSL:
+Download OpenSSL package openssl-3.0.13.tar.gz.
+In your download directory, run the following commands where, <OpenSSL_Install_Directory> refers to the directory you want to install OpenSSL:

 ./config --prefix=<OpenSSL_Install_Directory> -Wl,-rpath=<OpenSSL_Install_Directory>/lib shared -fPIC